 - The NIHR-funded RAMESES-II study to develop methodological standards for realist evaluation.

-Trish is a fellow at Green Templeton College and works as a GP assistant at Bartlemas Surgery within the East Oxford Health Centre.
+Trish is a fellow at Green Templeton College.
 She is in principle keen to hear from prospective DPhil students in her areas of interest but currently has a full quota of doctoral students and a waiting list.

 Trish is an active contributor to the social media site Twitter: @trishgreenhalgh